This post has been updated with new links and fresh content. 🙂

 Someone who’s just been browsing, on the other hand, may have just been window shopping.
 To improve your chances of converting that kind of visitor, you’ll want to use a longer audience duration, because this person may still be in more of a research than consideration stage.
 Because this person isn’t worth as much as a shopping cart abandoner (or even a returning customer, depending on your business), you’ll also want to use a lower bid modifier.

-The easiest way to add these audiences to all of your ad groups at once is through AdWords Editor.
-Once you’re in AdWords Editor, go to the bottom left pane, navigate to keywords and targeting, and then select Audiences.
+The easiest way to add these audiences to all of your ad groups at once is through Google Ads Editor.
+Once you’re in Google Ads Editor, go to the bottom left pane, navigate to keywords and targeting, and then select Audiences.

-Now, you’ll want to pay attention to this one trick to make sure you don’t totally constrict the traffic of your “bid only” RLSA shopping campaign.
+Now, there’s one trick to make sure you don’t totally constrict the traffic of your “bid only” RLSA shopping campaign.
 You’ll notice these “flexible reach” options at the bottom of the Editor screen when you’ve applied your audiences.

-And here’s the tricky part: in the latest version of AdWords Editor (12.1.2 at the time of this writing) Google has changed the name the names around this from “Target and bid” and “Bid only” to “Targeting” and “Observations.”
+And here’s the tricky part: in the latest version of Google Ads Editor, Google has changed the names from “Target and bid” and “Bid only” to “Targeting” and “Observations.”

 So, here’s a quick overview of the terminology and how they affect your campaigns:

-If you’re using an earlier version of AdWords Editor, you’ll want to select “Bid only”, and if you’re using a newer version, you’ll want to select “Observations”.
-This setup will allow you to target your audiences in addition to new visitors, which is ideal if you don’t want to focus on unique targeting options.
+If you’re using an earlier version of Google Ads Editor, you’ll want to select “Bid only”.
+If you’re using a newer version, you’ll want to select “Observations”.
+This setup will allow you to target your audiences in addition to new visitors.
+This option is ideal if you don’t want to focus on unique targeting options.

 Target and Bid on an Individual Campaign

 Because this campaign is focused exclusively on previous visitors, don’t be afraid to allow broader searches than normal.
-This is your chance to remind to remind potential customers about you and convert them.
+This is your chance to remind potential customers about you and convert them.

 Wrap Up on Google Shopping Campaigns